-Since 2004 Melanie has made groundbreaking documentaries in remote Aboriginal communities exposing often challenging stories at the highest level.
+Melanie Hogan is an award winning filmmaker who is the director of her own film company.
+Since 2004 she has made groundbreaking documentaries in remote Aboriginal communities exposing often challenging stories at the highest level.

 Melanie’s other documentary films ‘Yajilarra’ (2008) and ‘Tristan’ (2011) both premiered at the United Nations in New York and at Government House with Australia’s Governor General, Quentin Bryce as host.
 ‘Yajilarra’ received a standing ovation at the UN and stimulated much discussion.